piyush02/Dictionary_Tool/README.md

     requirements.txt: List of Python dependencies required by the application.
     Dockerfile: Dockerfile for building a Docker image of the application.

+Authentication with DictionaryAPI.com

+To authenticate with the Merriam-Webster dictionary API, the script requires an API key.
+This API key is stored as the API_KEY variable in the script.
+The API key is used to include the key parameter in the API request URL, allowing access to the API's features.

 Usage
 Running Locally